 Whatever you do, it’s best to set up a well-defined strategy and follow it.
-If you decide to invest over the next 12 months, automate those investments so that you don’t have to deal with the logistics every month and — more importantly — you’re not tempted to make changes every month.
+If you decide to invest over the next 12 months, automate those investments so that you don’t have to deal with the logistics every month and—more importantly—you’re not tempted to make changes every month.

-Where to keep the safe money: Especially if you plan to hold cash on the sidelines while moving into the market slowly, you need to decide how to invest the "safe" funds.
-You can leave that money in cash, but it probably won't earn much (and that might be acceptable if you're more concerned about market losses).
-Moving a step up farther into the risk spectrum, you could include short-term, high-quality bond funds, which might pay a bit of interest.
+Where to keep the safe money: Especially if you plan to hold cash on the sidelines while moving into the market slowly, you need to decide how to invest the “safe” funds.
+You can leave that money in cash, but it probably won’t earn much (and that might be acceptable if you’re concerned about market losses).
+Moving a step up farther into the risk spectrum, you could include short-term, high-quality bonds and bond funds, which might pay a bit of interest.
 However, bonds can also lose money, and you may have trading costs and capital gains to contend with as you sell the bonds periodically.

 If you choose to invest any differently while markets are rising, several investment options are typically considered safe.
 But remember you may be taking different risks, such as the risk of missing out on gains and the risk of losing value to inflation.
 You can eliminate market risk in FDIC-insured accounts, but you need to trade that risk for something else.